-The Turkish lira is the accepted currency in Turkey, and although you can pay with euros in some places, you’ll always get a better deal paying in the local currency.
-Get lira from ATMs using your debit card or travel card — withdrawing cash on credit is not advised.
-Visa and Mastercard cards are widely accepted, especially in the big cities.
-We’ll help you save money on your trip to Turkey by avoiding unnecessary fees.
+The Turkish lira is the country’s accepted currency, and although you can pay with euros in some places, you’ll always get a better deal paying in the local currency.
+Get lira from ATMs using your debit card or travel card, and Visa and Mastercard cards are widely accepted, especially in the big cities.

 As of October 2017 The US State Department as issued a travel warning to American travelers to beware of threats from terrorist groups in Turkey.
 They advise to reconsider travel to southeast Turkey, including travel to Istanbul and Adana.

 Our picks for traveling to Turkey

 - Withdraw $100 per month for free from ATMs worldwide

 - Send, spend and withdraw 50+ currencies at the live rate

 - 20,000 miles (equal to $200 in travel) after spending $500 in the first 3 months